Dr. Mat Schulze

 Phone: (619) 594-4475

-Evan Rubin is the SDSU Project Global Officer (GO) ROTC scholarship coordinator and SDSU Summer Intensive Language Program coordinator.
+Evan Rubin is the SDSU Project Global Officer (GO) ROTC scholarship coordinator, LTC program coordinator, and SDSU Summer Intensive Language Program coordinator.
 He also volunteers as the International Association of Language Learning Technology (IALLT) co-webinar coordinator, a monthly webinar series that invites exceptional and visionary world language instructors, language lab directors, and language program coordinators to discuss their research, projects, and/or publications in an online interactive webinar format.
 Evan has his BA in Sociology from UC Santa Barbara and MA in Latin American Studies, with a specialization in education technology, from SDSU.

 Phone: (619) 594-1223